PTGR 500. Integrative Approach to Early Rehabilitation. 3 Units.

 PTGR 508.
 Current Topics in Neurological Rehabilitation.
 3 Units.

-Presents evidence-based physical therapy treatment applications topics for neurologically impaired patients throughout their lives.
-Integrates evaluation and treatment of various neurological topics, including acquired brain injury, stroke, spinal cord injury, vestibular disorders, diabetic neuropathies and amputations.
-Emphasizes the role of the physical therapist in designing treatment plans, integrating family training, and maximizing independence using the International Classification of Functioning, Disability and Health (ICF) model.
-Teaches integration of various treatment philosophies and techniques and how they apply to patients as they age and navigate the health system.
+Presents evidence-based physical therapy treatment applications for neurologically impaired patients across the life span.
+Evaluation and treatment of patients with acquired brain injury, stroke, spinal cord injury, vestibular disorders, diabetic neuropathies, and amputations.
+Emphasizes designing treatment plans, integrating family training, and maximizing independence using the International Classification of Functioning, Disability and Health (ICF) model.

 PTGR 509.
 Function-Based Rehabilitation.
 3 Units.

 Evidenced-based course that covers physical therapy practice relevant to adult neurological rehabilitation.
 Emphasizes NDT, motor learning, and clinical decision making.
 Exposes students to material through problem-based learning, literature review, lecture, discussion, and intensive hands-on sessions focused on mastery of manual therapy application.